garybayes/mindforge-orchestrator/docs/deployment-plan.md

 This is a critical step because:

-✔ SaaS-App is a highly active repo
+✔ Work Assistant is a highly active repo
 ✔ It includes multiple workflows
 ✔ Complexity exposes missed edge cases
 ✔ It validates Task Assistant on a real product development cycle